gemography/mobile-coding-challenge/README.md

 * For iOS, feel free to use Swift or Objective-C.
 * For Android, feel free to use Kotlin or Java.

-## Once you're done with the app
-* Put the code of your project on Github and send the repo to **zack@hiddenfounders.recruitee.com**

-## Questions?
-If you have any questions or feedback, don't hesitate to contact us via **zack@hiddenfounders.recruitee.com**